Skip to Main Content

 • Reserves: Course materials like textbooks and videos placed at the Library Circulation Desk by MVCC instructors, generally for use only in the library.

 • Secondary Sources: Books or articles that explain or analyze primary sources.
-An example would be a criticism of a literary work.
+Examples: a criticism of a literary work or a history book about an event that was written long after the event occurred.
+Learn more about primary and secondary sources.

 • Source: a specific item from which research information is obtained.
 Common sources include books, journal articles, and websites.

 • Stacks: Rows of shelves where library books are stored.
-When the term “stacks” is displayed in the library catalog, it refers to items in the stacks to the left of the circulation desk.
+The term “stacks” in the library's main search refers to items on the tall shelves in the left side of the library.

 • Subject: The major ideas of each source, usually assigned by a librarian from a predefined list of subjects.
 These are the terms you would use if you were doing a "subject" search in the library main search or an individual database.